-- raise concerns and take steps as appropriate e.g. for incidents on buses contact the police to alert them to trouble spots, gangs etc. - alert colleagues in other schools and C&LCs whose pupils are bullying off the school C&LC premises - make contact with local police, sports clubs and voluntary organisations - offer pupils and parents/carers strategies to handle bullying off the school and C&LC premises and guidance on how to keep safe on the internet and when using their mobile phones e) Working with Parents/Carers
+- raise concerns and take steps as appropriate e.g. for incidents on buses contact the police to alert them to trouble spots, gangs etc. - alert colleagues in other schools and C&LCs whose pupils are bullying off the school C&LC premises - make contact with local police, sports clubs and voluntary organisations - offer pupils and parents/carers strategies to handle bullying off the school and C&LC premises and guidance on how to keep safe on the internet and when using technology.

+e) Working with Parents/Carers

-Where the school and C&LC have become aware of a bullying situation, parents/carers of the child who is being bullied and the child/ young person who is allegedly bullying, will be invited to the school and C&LC to discuss their children's situation.
+Where the school and C&LC have become aware of a bullying situation, parents/carers of the child who is being bullied and the child/ young person who is allegedly bullying, will be invited to the school and C&LC to discuss their children's behaviour.
 The school and C&LC will endeavour to involve parents/carers constructively at an early stage to support the process of investigating allegations and positively working together to seek ways of resolving the situation and bringing about reconciliation.
-The outcome of the meeting and agreed actions/responses will be recorded by the school and C&LC on the Bullying Incident Report Form (see Appendix D) Sample Bullying Incident Report Form).
+The outcome of the meeting and agreed actions/responses will be recorded by the school and C&LC.
+The school will work alongside those parents/carers whose children have been bullied to support them in developing their children's coping strategies and assertiveness skills where appropriate.

-The school and C&LC adopt a problem solving approach with parents/carers e.g. 'It seems your son/daughter and (other child) have not been getting on very well' rather than 'your son/daughter has been bullying....'
+The school and C&LC adopt a problem solving approach with parents/carers e.g. 'It seems your son/daughter and (other child) have not been getting on very well' rather than 'your son/daughter has been bullying....'.
 While the school and the C&LC firmly believe that all bullying is unacceptable and that where bullying occurs it must be challenged and the perpetrators made to accept responsibility for their behaviour and make amends, the school and C&LC will refrain from apportioning blame to the different parties involved as this could undermine the cooperative ethos that the school and C&LC are seeking to promote and make it harder to reach a resolution that is effective and long lasting.

 The school and C&LC will work alongside those parents/carers whose children have been bullied to support them in developing their children's coping strategies and assertiveness skills.
-Parents/carers of those causing the bullying will also have support in coming to a balanced view of what is happening and appreciating their role in helping their children to learn about the consequences of their actions and adopt alternative ways of behaving.
+Parents/carers of those causing the bullying will also have support in coming to a balanced view of what is happening and appreciating their role in helping their children to learn about the consequences of their actions.

 The school and C&LC take parents/carers reporting bullying seriously.
 Parents are initially encouraged to refer their concerns to the class teacher.
 More senior members of staff will be involved where appropriate.
 Parents/carers are encouraged to note details of the incident to share with the class teacher/ member of staff.
-A record of the incident and the agreed actions/response made at the meeting will be recorded by the school/care and learning centre on the Bullying Incident Report Form and added to the Pastoral File.
+A record of the incident and the agreed actions/response made at the meeting will be recorded by the school/care and learning centre and added to the Bullying Log.
 The school and C&LC will then invest the time to further establish and record what happened by listening to the different perspectives of all those reportedly involved in the incident, including those of the person bullied, the person doing the bullying and those that have witnessed the bullying ('bystanders').
 The school and C&LC ensure that staff and parents/carers remain fully aware of the measures that have been put into place to prevent the occurrence of further incidents.
 Follow up appointments are made with parent/carers to share these agreed measures and to monitor their success in preventing further bullying.